For more details on the law and questions related to compliance, please contact NY Building Systems Consultant Inc.

 •Deducting up to 10 percent of the annual emissions limit by purchasing greenhouse gas offsets (details to be determined by rule, but typically includes measures like credits for planting trees); and

 •Building carbon trading, where buildings that surpass the goal can sell to buildings that cannot.
-The city is required to study and recommend a program by 2021.
+The city is required to study and recommend a program in the future.

 A new department within the NYC Department of Buildings will also have the authority to grant exceptions, for reasons such as financial hardship and practical constraints (like lack of access to building systems due to existing leases).